 This course taught by a native Indonesian artist introduces traditional Balinese dance.
-(Semester-long extended format.) .25 unit - Lasmawan PA211 Masterpieces of Chinese Literature in Translation (Not offered 2017-18).
+(Semester-long extended format.)

+.25 unit - Lasmawan

+PA211 Masterpieces of Chinese Literature in Translation

+'''

+(Not offered 2018-19).

+'''

 1 unit

 PA212 Japanese Literature in Translation

-This course examines the way in which post-war Japanese literature reflects the transformation and enduring tensions within Japanese society.
+This course examines the way in which post-war Japanese literature reflects the transformation and enduring tensions

+within Japanese society.
 Topics include gender roles, the family, individuality, and dissension.
 Of central concern is the capacity of literature to reflect massive social and economic changes within contemporary Japan and to assess the assumptions of continuity, consensus, and conformity.
 Works by the following writers will be included: Ibuse Masuji, Yasuoka Shotaro, Hayashi Fumiko, Kawabata Yasunari, Abe Kobo, Enchi Fumiko, and Oe Kenzaburo.
 Novels and shorts stories will be supplemented with film and other readings.
 All readings, discussion, and writing will be in English.
-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

 PA215 Japanese Skill Maintenance

-.25 unit - Ericson
+.25 unit - Sakurai

 PA216 Japanese Skill Maintenance

 .25 unit

 PA217 China in the Age of Confucius

 May meet either the Critical Perspectives: Global Cultures or Social Inequality requirement.
-(Not offered 2017-18).

-1 unit
+1 unit - Williams

 PA219 Dance Studio: Tai Chi

-(Not offered 2017-18).
+(Not offered 2018-19).

 .25 unit

 PA220 Philosophies of India

 The development of Indian philosophy from its roots in the Vedic tradition of Hinduism.
 The focus of the course will be both on the ethical, epistemological, and metaphysical systems that grew out of the Hindu tradition and on the challenges to this tradition posed by Buddhism and by 20th century developments.
 (Also listed as PH 281.)
-(Not offered 2017-18).
+(Not offered 2018-19).

 1 unit

 PA221 Intermediate Japanese I

 The course emphasizes the development of speaking, listening, reading and writing skills after the elementary level.
 Video materials supplement the course and place the language in a cultural context.

 Prerequisite: Japanese 101.

-1 unit - Onishi
+1 unit

 PA222 Advanced Intermediate Japanese II

 The course builds on the language proficiency gained in 201.
 Increased use of the written and spoken language designed to build proficiency.

 Prerequisite: Japanese 201.

-1 unit - Onishi PA223 Topics in Ethnomusicology:
+1 unit PA223 Topics in Ethnomusicology: